prbinu/zcretshare/README.md

 Usage: zcretshare receive [-h] [options]

   -cacert string
-    	x509 CA certificate bundle file; used for -receiver-pubkey HTTPS URL certificate validation. (default: use system CA bunde)
+    	X.509 CA certificate bundle file; used for -receiver-pubkey HTTPS URL certificate validation. (default: use system CA bunde)
   -connect string
     	Target host to connect; format: host:port (not required if you use -proxy) -dangerous-forever
-    	do not exit after processing first request, instead run for ever (not recommended) -dangerous-stdout
+    	Do not exit after processing first request, instead run for ever (not recommended) -dangerous-stdout
     	Output secrets to stdout (warning: your secret may get exposed; not recommended) -dir string